Home Insurance After Foreclosure: How It Affects Future Coverage

 Does foreclosure show up on my insurance record?

-No — the foreclosure event itself does not appear on your CLUE report or any insurance-specific database.
-The CLUE report only tracks insurance claims filed on a property over the past seven years.
+No, the foreclosure event itself does not appear on your CLUE report or any insurance-specific database.
+The CLUE report only tracks insurance claims filed on a property over the past seven years and does not include credit, real estate, or legal judgment data.
 However, related issues like claims filed during the foreclosure process, property damage on a vacant home, or a policy canceled for non-payment can appear and affect your insurability.

 Will I have to disclose my foreclosure when applying for home insurance?